A Film with Me in It: Cast

-Cameos by Irish director Neil Jordan, and actor Jonathan Rhys Meyers.
+The film also features cameos from Irish director Neil Jordan and actor Jonathan Rhys Meyers.

 Production

 The film was shot in the Dublin 4 area.

 Reception

-Michael Dwyer of the Irish Times gave the film 4 stars out of 5 and described it as "Withnail & I reworked by Joe Orton".
+Michael Dwyer of The Irish Times gave the film 4 stars out of 5 and described it as "Withnail & I reworked by Joe Orton".

 It was nominated for six Irish Film and Television Awards including Best Film, Best Actor (Dylan Moran) and Best Screenplay (Mark Doherty), but did not win, with the film Hunger winning in six of eight categories in which it was nominated.

 It won the Special Jury Prize at the 28th International Istanbul Film Festival in Turkey.